MAZ01001/obsGameInputOverlays/README.md

 ## How

-The files (for each game) you need are the "layers_table.png" image and the "overlay.json" layout file.
+The files (for each game) you need are the layout image ("layers_table.png") and the layout config file ("overlay.json").

 Store these two files somewhere OBS can see them, and then in OBS, add an "InputOverlay" and add these two files to it, done.